 Brief Vintage Report

 We celebrate the fact that we make wine in a region where vintage variations play an important role.
 Atypical growing seasons are a nightmare for commercial wineries interested in making consistent but boring wines.
 For us, however, it defines our interest in wine.
 We actually very much look forward to seeing what Mother Nature gives us to work with each year.
-It is the effects of each vintage on the finished wine that excites us to start verticals of our favorite wines then follow their evolution and discuss their merits at tastings with friends.
-Some vintages are all about grace, while others favor power and of course there are ones where they showcase that fine balance of grace and power.
+It is the effects of each vintage on the finished wine that excites us to start verticals of our favourite wines then follow their evolution and discuss their merits at tastings with friends.
+Some vintages are all about grace, while others favour power and of course there are ones where they showcase that fine balance of grace and power.

 2017: Variable.
 Red wines of structure and concentration.
 White wines of finesse yet with intensity- Growing degree days: 1598 (2017 is comparable to other classic years like 2012 and 2016 but with more fruit concentration and cooler climate classic structure of acid and tannins)